varalys/lore/README.md

 ## Background Daemon

-The daemon watches for new sessions in real-time and imports them automatically:
+The daemon watches for new sessions in real-time and imports them automatically.

+### Manual Start

 ```bash
 lore daemon start    # Start watching